BitScout/hydrant_radar/README.md

 * Uses the default OSM map, using https://leafletjs.com/index.html
 * Queries POIs directly from the Overpass API, so updates are visible within minutes!

+## Configuration

+Depending on your weakest mobile device in use, you may want to set the following two values in the code:

+* `latLonRange`: The number of degrees vertically and half of this horizontally in which hydrants are loaded around the viewed position.
+* `movementLimit`: The number of degrees vertically and half of this horizontally that you have to move away from the last loading position for the app to load hydrants again.

+The `movementLimit` should be about half of `latLonRange`.